 - 3.1 East Lothian Licensing Board ("the Board") is the licensing authority for the local government area of East Lothian for the purposes of the Act.
-The Board comprises six members, all of whom are, elected members of East Lothian Council.
+The Board currently comprises six members, all of whom are, elected members of East Lothian Council.
+The number of Board members may change following local council elections.
 The Board is responsible for the functions set out in paragraph 1.2 above within East Lothian. - 3.2 East Lothian shares borders with the City of Edinburgh, Midlothian and Scottish Borders Councils and covers around 680 square kilometres with 82km of coastline.
 Around 98,000 people live within the area, which stretches from the former mining parishes of Tranent and Prestonpans, and Musselburgh in the west to the fishing community of Dunbar in the east and from the tourist resorts, such as North Berwick on the Firth of Forth to the farming lands of Garvald and Whittinghame on the border with Berwickshire.
 The main administrative centre for East Lothian is based in Haddington.